MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 ### Finish editing

-When you're annotating, do one of the following:
+When you're done annotating, do one of the following:

 -   Select **Stop editing**.